zhaoda/leo.github.io/_posts/2015-08-31-how-to-provide-a-clean-safari-reader-experience.md

 3. Now the only thing you need to do is make them visible again on the site.
 And this can simply be done by setting those elements' *display* property back to "block" (or a different value, depending on how you want the element to behave).

 From now on, your visitors are able to enjoy a clean reading experience without unnecessary clutter.
 If you want to try this out, just click the button in the address-bar that looks like a few lines of text grouped together while viewing this post.

+If you look close, you'll notice that the web view contains a date and a divider line, but the Reader view doesn't.

 [1]: http://www.w3schools.com/tags/att_global_hidden.asp